Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 VIDEO of Dpdl sample 3D application

-Multiple programming languages can be embedded within the same Dpdl code via the keyword >>
+Multiple programming languages can be embedded and executed within the same Dpdl code via the keyword >>

 .